Long Marches—the Louisiana Maneuvers of 1941

 The men of the company knew bits and pieces about the enemy through what command information had come down as well as the rumor mill.
 But for the most part they were in that curious state of mind that infantrymen form on the march—usually quiet, self absorbed in thought of the individual soldier, some even achieving a state a step above sleep.
 For others, the passing countryside had its own charm and for the New Englanders particularly, it was almost like traveling in a new and foreign land.

-For some of the New Englanders, those whose 17th Century ancestors had come into Quebec and French Acadia before eventually moving further south into New England, particularly in the latter case, they would unknowingly be moving thorough settlements populated by cousins whose ancestors had been expelled in 1755 from Acadia and later resettled in Louisiana.
+For some of the New Englanders, those whose 17th Century ancestors had come into Quebec and French Acadia before eventually moving further south into New England, particularly in the latter case, they would unknowingly be moving thorough settlements populated by cousins whose ancestors had been expelled in 1755 from Acadia by the British Government and later resettled in Louisiana.

 Soldiers of Company F, 169th Infantry Regiment—a break in the march